Man Who Threw Hot Coffee At McDonald's Employee Was Angry He Had To Wait For Fries

 CAMDEN, SC — Police have arrested a man who allegedly threw a cup of scalding coffee at a teen employee at a McDonald's drive-thru in Camden, South Carolina.

-Police say Joshua Emery Noel surrendered to the police on January 16 after police released surveillance video of him throwing coffee at the 16-year-old employee on December 22.
+According to Columbia's WACH-TV, Joshua Emery Noel surrendered to police on Jan.
+16. He reportedly turned himself in after authorities released surveillance video that allegedly shows Noel throwing coffee at a 16-year-old employee on Dec.
+22.

-Authorities received several tips identifying Noel after the video was distributed.
+Authorities reportedly received several tips identifying Noel after releasing the video.

-When Noel was interviewed by police, authorities say that he confessed to the alleged assault.
+Interviewed by police, authorities say Noel he confessed to the alleged assault.

-Noel reportedly told police that he threw the hot coffee at the teen because he was angered at the length of time he had to wait for his large order of French fries.
+Noel allegedly told police he threw the hot coffee at the teen because he was angry about how long it took for him to receive a large order of French fries.

 He faces charges of assault and battery second degree, according to the Camden Police Department.